open-crypto-broker/crypto-broker-client-js/README.md

 npm test
 ```

-You can do a local end2end testing of the application yourself with the provided CLI.
+You can do a local end-to-end testing of the application yourself with the provided CLI.
 To run the CLI, you first need to have the [Crypto Broker server](https://github.com/open-crypto-broker/crypto-broker-server/) running in your Unix localhost environment.
 Once done, you can run one of the following in another terminal:

 ```bash
 npm run hash